Polling is a powerful tool to help our elected officials determine how they should vote.

 (Sec.
 3) This bill amends the Public Health Service Act to reduce FY2018 funding for revitalization of CDC facilities.

-Resolved, That the bill from the House of Representatives (H.R.
-931) entitled “An Act to require the Secretary of Health and Human Services to develop a voluntary registry to collect data on cancer incidence among firefighters.”, do pass with the following
+To require the Secretary of Health and Human Services to develop a voluntary registry to collect data on cancer incidence among firefighters.

 This Act may be cited as the Firefighter Cancer Registry Act of 2018.